 Measures for Justice has developed a detailed methodology to standardize criminal justice data across jurisdictions across the United States.
 The development of the Measures is an iterative process, including updates to and improvement of Measure calculation, ongoing data collection and management, quality control, calculation, and engagement with data providers and county stakeholders.
 Our full methodology is available for download at the link below.
 It is updated periodically as our Measures expand and additional data become available.

 Measures for Justice (MFJ) works with data extracted from administrative case management systems (CMS).
 These data are originally collected by the source agencies for the purpose of tracking the processing of individual cases and usually involve manual data entry into the CMS.
 As such, they may be subject to errors at any stage of the collection and recording process.
-MFJ excludes unreliable values (e.g., a filing date that is in the future—04/30/2025) and data elements (e.g., the initial appearance date is missing in 80% of cases) from all analyses.
+MFJ excludes unreliable values (e.g., a case filing date that is in the future—04/30/2115) and data elements (e.g., the initial appearance date is missing in 80% of cases) from all analyses.